-In order to ensure consistency and clarity in this community, the following format is provided.
-The consultant can elect to provide additional detail where considered appropriate.
+In order to ensure consistency and clarity in this community, the following format is provided for City staff or consultants to use.
+Email is recommended for tribal outreach.
+City staff or the consultant can elect to provide additional detail where considered appropriate.
+For formal tribal consultation, see the 2025 MEA Guidelines for Tribal Cultural Resources.